-YAMS -Yes- See "Sweet Potatoes".
+YAMS - Yes- See "Sweet Potatoes".

-YOGURT, PLAIN OR SWEETENED AND FLAVORED - Yes - Yogurt is creditable as a meat/meat alternate.
+YOGURT, PLAIN OR SWEETENED AND FLAVORED - Maybe - Commercial Yogurt is creditable as a meat/meat alternate.
 Four ounces (weight) or $\frac{1}{2}$ cup (volume) of plain or sweetened and flavored yogurt is equivalent to one ounce of meat/meat alternate.
 Yogurt is a good source of calcium and phosphorus.
+Homemade yogurt is not creditable.